Shyamgopal Karthik

 paper code bibtex

 We started off looking at Composed Image Retrieval task where we have a query image and textual instruction that modified the query.
 Popular methods for this task were trained similar to textual inversion methods and predicted a "pseudo-token" for the query image.
-Our immediate instinct was that using an off-the-shelf captioning model must provide more a stronger and interpretable signal than these trained pseudo-token methods.
+Our immediate instinct was that using an off-the-shelf captioning model must provide a stronger and more interpretable signal than these trained pseudo-token methods.
 Therefore, our "vision-by-language" method was just to caption an image, reformulate the caption based on the textual instruction and retrieve images based on the reformulated caption.
 Not only was this method more interpretable and training-free, it also allowed us to double the state-of-the-art performance on some popular benchmarks.

 KG-SP: Knowledge Guided Simple Primitives for Open World Compositional Zero-Shot Learning

-Shyamgopal Karthik, Massimiliano Mancini, and Zeynep Akata
+Shyamgopal Karthik, Massimiliano Mancini, Zeynep Akata

 CVPR 2022, New Orleans, USA.